NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 When the service is available, you can enter the information from the form into the system.

 ## Troubleshooting tips

-### Mobile app tips

-- Restart the app to resolve any temporary glitches or conflicts
-- Make sure your internet connection is active and stable
-- Switch off your device’s Wi-Fi connection.
-After 30 seconds, switch it back on
-- Update your devices’ operating system
-- Restart your device
-- Reinstall the app

-### Web app tips

 - Check you’re on the latest version of your browser
 - Clear your browser’s cache (press control, shift and delete together)